mjovanc/mjovanc.com/content/handy-shortcuts-in-intellij-idea.md

 I hope this helped you and if you find these articles interesting, please follow me here for upcoming tutorials and consider follow me on my social medias below.
 I am thinking of doing a separate tutorial on how to use IntelliJ for debugging.

-Please consider sharing it if you found it valuable and perhaps valuable to others.
+If you found it valuable, please consider sharing it, as it might also be valuable to others.
 Let me know if you have any questions by reaching me on 𝕏!

 ## References
 - [IntelliJ IDEA keyboard shortcuts](https://www.jetbrains.com/help/idea/mastering-keyboard-shortcuts.html)